fpezzati/k8s/FAQ/helm.md

 Rearrangin stuff.

+Helm is a package manager: instead of a bunch of .yaml manifests, with helm you can manage them as a single resource.

+Helm does a lot of things so he offers a lot of commands.

+## Core concepts
+Helm is built around a few concepts.

+### Chart
+collection of yml manifests that define an application.
+Helm charts are organized into values and templates yaml.

+helm repo list shows repos.

+### Release
+an instance of a chart running on cluster.

+### Repo
+a place where charts are stored, more or less a repo in a docker hub.

+`helm repo list`: shows all known repos.

+`helm repo update <repo-name>`: update repo's metadata.

+There is no bound between repo and chart.
+A repo can host multiple charts, a chart can came from anywhere.
+Command `helm search repo <keyword>` finds repos by keyword, could be the only way to point chart to repo..
+So, there is no way to find original url of a chart, you guess and hope for best (that's incredible to me) unless chart was signed.

+## helm install chart
+There are a few ways of installing charts.

 ## Things I am bad at with helm
 Given a local chart repo, do some maintenance, check if there are problems during installation and fix them before install the chart.